Kotlin/kotlinx.coroutines/docs/flow.md

 Each individual collection of a flow is performed sequentially unless special operators that operate on multiple flows are used.
 The collection works directly in the coroutine that calls a terminal operator.
 No new coroutines are launched by default.
-Each emitted value is processed by all intermediate operators from upstream to downstream and is delivered to the terminal operator after that.
+Each emitted value is processed by all the intermediate operators from upstream to downstream and is then delivered to the terminal operator after.

-See the following example that filters even integers and maps them to strings:
+See the following example that filters the even integers and maps them to strings:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">